Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 Your iPhone can be compromised by loading a webpage.
 No click.
 No download.
 Just visit the wrong site.
 Apple patched this a month ago, but only 16% of users have updated.

-The iOS WebKit zero-day vulnerability represents one of the most dangerous types of mobile security threats: a drive-by exploit that requires no user interaction.
-Attackers can compromise your device simply by tricking you into visiting a malicious website.
+The Apple WebKit zero-day vulnerability represents one of the most dangerous types of mobile security threats: a drive-by exploit that requires no user interaction.
+Attackers can compromise your device simply by tricking you into visiting maliciously crafted web content.
+This cybersecurity threat affects iOS, iPadOS, and macOS devices, making it a critical concern for all Apple users.

 For 84% of iPhone users still running unpatched iOS 18, the risk is real and immediate.
 These vulnerabilities are being actively exploited by commercial spyware companies targeting journalists, activists, and political figures.
 But the tools spread, and what starts as nation-state capability eventually shows up in criminal hands.